Locating dark skies…

 • Whirlpool Galaxy

-And many more, about 51 galaxies.
+And many more.
 For a complete list visit the Wikipedia page.